dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The author was made aware of this by the D Forum user named Tim in [this thread](https://forum.dlang.org/post/gitxzhsdymuehuakdvew@forum.dlang.org) and thanks Tim for his help.

-#### Anonymous nested classes

-Similar to the aforementioned situation with function literals, with the changes proposed by this DIP, anonymous nested class expressions could have two optional constructs surrounded by parentheses:
-The arguments passed to the anonymous nested class’s constructor and the first base class or implemented interface.

-The situation is different, however, because the order is reversed.
-Applying Maximum Munch, the first parentheses still denotes the argument list.
-Therefore, no exception is needed.
-Yet, similar to the case of function literals, if a programmer wanted to enclose the first base class or interface with parentheses, an explicit argument list must be provided.

-The author was made aware of this by the D Forum user named Tim in [this thread](https://forum.dlang.org/post/gitxzhsdymuehuakdvew@forum.dlang.org) and thanks Tim for his help.

 #### Scope guards

 As statements,